Highlights of the Labor Day Lift Off

 Hot Air Balloon Rides

-New Drone Light Shows
+Drone Light Shows

 The Labor Day Lift Off is even more than a hot air balloon festival.
-Drone light shows are a new addition to the lineup with both sunrise and late-night shows.
+Drone light shows are a recent addition to the lineup with both sunrise and late-night shows.
 The skies will dance with illuminated, synchronized and choreographed groups of drones arranged in aerial formations.
 The drone shows are created by Grizzly Drones, a world-leading drone light show provider.
-Morning shows happen at 5:45 a.m.
+Morning shows happen at 6 a.m.
 Saturday, Sunday and Monday.
 The drones light up the night sky at 9:30 p.m. on Saturday and Sunday.

 Live Music and Concert Series